 Taste-wise.
 Greek is tangier – the more concentrated the product, the more concentrated the flavour.
-This flavour profile offers up endless culinary possibilities in the kitchen.
+This taste profile offers up endless culinary possibilities in the kitchen.

 What are the Nutritional Differences of Greek Versus Regular Yoghurt?

-Due to the removal of whey and other liquids, Greek yoghurt naturally has nutritional points of difference compared to regular yoghurt.
+Because whey and other liquids are removed, Greek yoghurt naturally has nutritional points of difference compared to regular yoghurt.
 For example:

 Protein.
 Greek yoghurt has almost double the protein compared to regular yoghurt.

 Carbohydrates & sugar.
-The processing of removing whey will also reduce the lactose (a naturally occurring sugar in milk) content in Greek yoghurt, leading to less lactose than regular yoghurt.
+The processing of removing whey reduces the lactose content in Greek yoghurt, leading to less lactose than regular yoghurt.

 Fat.
 Greek yoghurt contains around three times as much saturated fat compared to non-Greek.
-This is unless you opt for a lower fat variety, in which it’ll sit very similar to regular lower fat yoghurt.
+On the flip side if you opt for a lower fat variety, it’ll sit very similar to regular lower fat yoghurt!

 Sodium.
-Greek yoghurt will contain almost half the sodium of regular yoghurt.
+Greek yoghurt contains almost half of the mineral sodium compared to regular yoghurt.

 Is Greek Yoghurt Good for You?